 In Part II, The Critique of Unenumerated Constitutional Rights, the author sets the stage by briefly recalling why the unenumerated rights precedents are under theoretical (and political) siege.
 Then, in Part III, Neoformalism, Stare Decisis, and the Rule of Law, he examines the jurisprudential roots of a formalist revival that would create theoretical space for the idea that the Supreme Court should regard itself as bound by precedent.
 In Part IV, A Neoformalist Conception of Constitutional Stare Decisis, that theoretical framework is deployed to develop the outline of a neoformalist theory of constitutional stare decisis.
 This conception is brought down to earth in Part V, which answers the question posed by its title: Does the Neoformalist Conception of Constitutional Stare Decisis Support Contemporary Unenumerated Rights Jurisprudence?
 The author wraps it up in Part VI, Unenumerated Rights and the Future of Constitutional Doctrine.

 9 U. Pa.
 J. Const.
 L. 155-208 (2006)

 Scholarly Commons Citation

 Solum, Lawrence B., "The Supreme Court in Bondage: Constitutional Stare Decisis, Legal Formalism, and the Future of Unenumerated Rights" (2006).
 Georgetown Law Faculty Publications and Other Works.
-Paper 878.
+878.